Andi5986/oracle_simulator/README.md

 # dApp Oracle Simulation

-This is a Streamlit web application that simulates a dApp (decentralized application) oracle.
-The oracle predicts the value of ETH (payment denominator in Ether) based on network effects for crowdsourcing agents engaged in solved network tasks.
+This is a web application built with Streamlit that emulates a decentralized application (dApp) oracle.
+The oracle forecasts the value of ETH (the unit of payment in Ether) by considering network effects from crowdsourcing agents who are involved in completing network tasks.

 $$
 ETH = \log \left(1 + \left| \frac{1}{C} \cdot (1 + V) \cdot \log \left(1 + \frac{|T|}{|U|} \right) \right| \right)